Skip to content

 Alabama

 In 2024, Gov. Kay Ivey, a Republican, signed Senate Bill 129 into law, banning DEI offices, diversity programs, and identity-based preferences, and preventing institutions from forcing students and employees to agree with certain “divisive concepts.”
-The law will take effect on October 1, 2024.
+The law took effect on October 1, 2024.

 Auburn University